RodneyKoolman/LeasePlan-Scraper/README.md

 - **Note:** currently it uses a Dutch url-format which you need to change if you are from another country

 **TODO**:
-- Follow car link and scrap car details
+- Follow car link and scrape car details
 - Style the dashboard webservice

 ## Demo